 It can accommodate up to 350 pounds thanks to the extra wide steel frame, and has non-skid floor stabilizers to prevent the device from moving during use.

-Nonetheless, it can accommodate a heavier weight than other devices making it ideal for persons with taller, larger frames.
+Nonetheless, the Ironman Gravity inversion table can accommodate a heavier weight than other devices making it ideal for persons with taller, larger frames.

 4. EXERPEUTIC 225SL Inversion Table with AIRSOFT

-Similar to Ironman, this inversion table from Exerpeutic uses patent-pending Airsoft technology as well.
+Similar to the Ironman Gravity inversion table, this inversion table from Exerpeutic uses patent-pending Airsoft technology as well.

 The device is UI certified and has a weight capacity of up to 250 pounds and can accommodate a minimum height of 4 feet 9 inches and up to 6 feet 6 inches.